forcedotcom/java-sdk/doc/quick-start.md

 ## 4. Next Steps

 The Database.com SDK is not tied to any particular runtime.
-You can now proceed to deploy the application on your own server, Cloud Foundry, EC2, or other cloud runtimes as long as you can make HTTPS connections to Database.com.
+You can now proceed to deploy the application on your own server, Cloud Foundry, Heroku, EC2, or other cloud runtimes as long as you can make HTTPS connections to Database.com.

+See [Running your quick start application on Heroku](quick-start-on-heroku) for instructions to get your application running on Heroku.

 If you want to take a look at an application that is built out a little bit more, you can look at the "Music Library" application here: <https://github.com/forcedotcom/javasample-musiclib>.
 You can clone this project by running: